Langevin molecular dynamics derived from Ehrenfest dynamics: Introduction to Ab Initio Molecular Dynamics

-The Ehrenfest dynamics can be derived from the time-independent Schr\"odinger equation for the full nuclei-electron system, see \cite{ASz}, and from the time-dependent Schr\"odinger equation, cf. \cite{schutte,marx_hutter}.
-The work \cite{tully} describes with examples some of the weaknesses and strengths of the Ehrenfest approximation.
+The Ehrenfest dynamics can be derived from the time-independent Schr\"odinger equation for the full nuclei-electron system, see Ref. \cite{ASz}, and from the time-dependent Schr\"odinger equation, cf. Refs. \cite{schutte,marx_hutter}.
+The work Ref. \cite{tully} describes with examples some of the weaknesses and strengths of the Ehrenfest approximation.

 The Ehrenfest dynamics can be coarse-grained by eliminating the electron dynamics and assuming the electron wave function is in its ground state $\Psi_0$, satisfying the eigenvalue problem $H(X)\Psi_0(X)=\lambda_0(X)\Psi_0(X)$ for the lowest eigenvalue $\lambda_0(X)$, which reduces the Ehrenfest dynamics \eqref{X_eq}-\eqref{psi_eq} to so called {\it Born-Oppenheimer dynamics} \cite{marx_hutter}